SOM-Research/comment-analyzer/README.md

 ## Features

 - Analyzes comments in issues, pull requests, and discussions.
-- Automatically handles comments by posting responses or deleting inappropriate comments.
+- Automatically handles comments by posting responses or flagging inappropriate comments.
 - Integrates with an external analysis server to determine the nature of the comment.
 - Sends email notifications based on the analysis results.